nzakas/understandinges6/manuscript/07-Sets-And-Maps.md

 The arrow function in this example reads `this` from the containing `process()` function, and so it should correctly resolve `this.output()` to a `processor.output()` call.

-Keep in mind that while sets are great for tracking values and `forEach()` lets you work on each value sequentially, you can't randomly access a value contained in a set like you can with an array.
-If you need to do so, then the best option is to convert the set into an array.
+Keep in mind that while sets are great for tracking values and `forEach()` lets you work on each value sequentially, you can't randomly access a value contained in a set like you can with an array. <!-- JZ: it's unclear to me what is meant by "randomly access".
+A random index?
+In a sense that there's no index-based property access even though values are ordered? --> If you need to do so, then the best option is to convert the set into an array.

 ### Converting a Set to an Array